falaelcom/raw-profiler/README.md

     //  will timeout outgoing logging requests in 5000 ms (default is 2000 ms)
     //	the remote server will append "-node1" to the name of the subdirectory that will strore the logs from this particular application instance
     //	    allowing one logging server to collect data from many application running instances
+    //  will use the remote server as configuration source

 _NOTE: The data collection proxy accepts a `sourceKey` parameter.
 If `sourceKey` is set, the data collection server will append a stripped version of this string to the logging subdirectory, e.g. it will use `127.0.0.1-development` instead of the plain `127.0.0.1`._